MIAUSEproject-founderKJ/govern/README.md

   11) framework of authority

-  A) LISTS OF NECESSARY BRANCH OF AUTHORITY ADMINISTRATION
+  A) LISTS OF NECESSARY BRANCH OF AUTHORITY ADMINISTRATION - 5+1 ministry
   i) judiciary & law & policy enforcement & budget-auditing
     .) strengthen the power of enforcement